How does this company make money?

 Who depends on this company?

-Architecture firms using Revit face building information models that become unreadable if active subscriptions lapse.
-Manufacturing companies using Fusion 360 lose the ability to modify parametric part designs if cloud access is interrupted.
-Civil engineering firms using Civil 3D lose design automation capabilities on live infrastructure projects.
-Animation studios using Maya find scene files and custom scripts inaccessible without continued platform access.
+Architecture firms using Revit would find their building information models unreadable if their subscriptions lapsed.
+Manufacturing companies using Fusion 360 would lose the ability to modify parametric part designs if cloud access were cut off.
+Civil engineering firms using Civil 3D would lose the design automation that drives their infrastructure projects.
+Animation studios using Maya would find their scene files and custom scripts inaccessible.

 How does this company scale?